-In the world of tech jobs, it’s common — and often expected —that companies offer their employees at least some part of their compensation package in the form of stock options.
-In Hired’s 2021 State of Tech Salaries report, we found 76% of candidates are willing to accept a lower base salary for equity.
+In the world of tech jobs, it’s common — and often expected — for companies to offer their employees at least some part of their compensation package in the form of stock options.

-For the company, this is an attractive opportunity both because it means paying out less cash in employee salaries in the short-term and incentivizes employees to help the company do well in the long run.
+For the company, this is an attractive opportunity.
+It means paying out less cash in employee salaries in the short-term and incentivizing employees to help the company do well in the long run.

-But what does it mean for you as an employee, and how should you weigh the tradeoffs between the two forms of compensation—whether you’re choosing between two different job offers or a company has offered you a choice of salary packages.
+But what does it mean for you as an employee?
+And how should you weigh the tradeoffs between the two forms of compensation?
+This goes for whether you’re choosing between two different job offers or a company has offered you a choice of salary packages.

-Before diving into the decision between salary and equity, it’s important to understand how they differ in the short-term, as well as how they may pay off down the road.
+Before diving into the decision between salary and equity, it’s important to understand how they differ in the short-term and they may pay off down the road.

-Salary is the easier one, as it’s simply cash in your pocket today, which you can use how you’d like.
-Whether it’s put towards your living expenses or invested somewhere, it’s crystal clear how much a salary is worth today, and you can even estimate how much money invested today will be worth in a number of years.
+Salary is the easier one.
+It’s simply cash in your pocket today, which you can use how you’d like.
+Whether for your living expenses or investments, it’s crystal clear how much a salary is worth today.
+You can even estimate how much money an investment will be worth in a number of years.

 Equity is a bit trickier.
 At a high level, owning equity in a private company is a bet on the company’s future success.
 You can think of yourself (the employee) as a mini-VC fund, accepting equity in replacement for the value you provide to the company.